rnbhal/Happy-Smile/README.md

 **Test Accuracy: 98%**

 Pytorch Framework
+Used tqdm library for Progressbar (Optional:You can remove it in the train function) Using GPU Model

 ## Dataset: https://www.kaggle.com/iarunava/happy-house-dataset<br />
 This dataset can be used to solve the Happy House problem.
 Where, we allow a person to enter the house only if he/she is smiling!
 So, a smile detector!<br />